-This particular article is designed with Chrome in mind.
-Although the methods in general will work no matter which browser you use, the step by step instructions related to the browser are for Chrome.
+This article is designed with Chrome in mind.
+Although the methods, in general, will work no matter which browser you use, the step by step instructions related to the browser is for Chrome.

 The Connection Not Private warning occurs when there is an error with the SSL.
 The SSL or Secure Sockets Layer is a secure method of encrypting data sent over the Internet.
 This means the warning appears when something is preventing Chrome from loading a website in a private and secure way.

 Although the warning sounds quite foreboding, many innocent things can interfere with a webpage securely loading, including the following:

 In most cases, the error is quickly fixed, and you can continue browsing securely if something on your computer is causing the issue.
 If the website is using a bad SSL certificate, there is nothing you can do but wait to access the website—only the website owner can update or change the certificate.